thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment155" caption=false%}

 Radium is not the only danger lurking in Lake Powell's sediment.
 The lake's silt beds have also become a breeding ground for anaerobic bacteria, which digest organic material cached in the sediment and turn this material into methane.
-Trapped beneath the pressure of the lake, methane will collect in pockets and fissures in the silt, but as the lake recedes and pressure is released, methane erupts to surface and dissipates into the atmosphere.
+Trapped beneath the pressure of the lake, methane will collect in pockets and fissures in the silt, but as the lake recedes and pressure is released, methane erupts to surface and dissipates into the atmosphere. [^31]

-Methane is 80 times more effective at trapping heat than carbon dioxide and reservoirs--such as Lake Powell--contribute 6%-8% of total human-caused methane emissions, according to John Harrison, a professor at Washington State University.
+Methane is 80 times more effective at trapping heat than carbon dioxide and reservoirs--such as Lake Powell--contribute 6%-8% of total human-caused methane emissions. [^32]

 At the same time as the global climate affects Lake Powell, Lake Powell affects the global climate.
 Scientists call this kind of cycle, in which change amplifies change amplifies change a positive feedback loop.
 Positive feedback loops draw their components together into an ever more chaotic and tightly bound spiral.
 I picture two hurricanes colliding, their arms locking, and turning each other like gears spun out of control until they merge into one superstorm, and I think about the echo between a microphone brought too close to a speaker, which gets faster and higher and faster and higher until the two echoes become one high screech.